JayMartMedia/docker-overview/README.md

 # Using Docker

 We will discuss using docker to create an image, run the image as a container, and interact with the running container.

+The most frequent command that I use is `docker ps` (alias of `docker container list`) this shows a list of running containers.
+This command throws an error if docker isn't running.

 ## Creating an image